How Much Do Foundations Cost?

 What Does Laying Foundations Entail?

-Laying foundations correctly is essential in the building process as it will have a knock-on effect with the rest of the build process.
+Laying foundations correctly is essential in the building process as it will have a knock-on effect on the rest of the build process.

-Always make sure to double, and triple, check measurements for your foundations as they can be costly to alter if problems occur later.
+Always make sure to double-check measurements for your foundations as they can be costly to alter if problems occur later.

 1. Preparation